canxium/docs/src/whitepaper/tokenomics/tokenomics.md

 #### 2. **Mining Token: $OFF**

 Canxium is pioneering the combination of both **Proof of Work (PoW)** and **Proof of Stake (PoS)** consensus mechanisms, with PoW remaining at the core of its design.
-After transitioning to **offline mining**, Canxium will introduce **$OFF**, a secondary token specifically for mining activities.
+After transitioning to **Retained PoW mining**, Canxium will introduce **$OFF**, a secondary token specifically for mining activities.

 - **Mining Rewards**: Miners will use the $OFF token in conjunction with mining activities.
 They will need to burn **$OFF** tokens with each mining transaction to qualify for **$CAU** rewards.
 This burn mechanism ensures that the value of $OFF remains integral to the mining process and further supports Canxium's economic model by introducing scarcity and incentivizing participation.

-- **Offline Mining**: With the offline mining mechanism in place, miners will be able to mine new CAU coins without needing a constant internet connection, but they will still need to use $OFF to enhance their mining rewards by 5%.
+- **Retained PoW Mining**: With the Retained PoW mining mechanism in place, miners will be able to mine new CAU coins without needing a constant internet connection, but they will still need to use $OFF to enhance their mining rewards by 5%.

-This token's introduction provides a clear distinction between **network utility and mining rewards**, while also offering miners a direct method to optimize their participation and rewards in the ecosystem.
+This token's introduction provides a clear distinction between **network utility and mining rewards**, while also miners a direct method to optimize their participation and rewards in the ecosystem.